biohackathon-japan/bh24-glyco-and-all-things-sweet/paper/paper.md

 git_url: https://github.com/biohackathon-japan/bh24-glyco-and-all-things-sweet/
 # This is the short authors description that is used at the
 # bottom of the generated paper (typically the first two authors):
-authors_short: Kiyoko F. Aoki-Kinoshita \emph{et al.}
+authors_short: Issaku Yamada \emph{et al.}
 ---

 # 2024 BioHackathon Report: Glyco Group

 ## Introduction

-The 2024 BioHackathon for the Glyco group focused on advancing the integration of glycan data, improving software tools, and addressing key challenges in glycoscience research.
-This report summarizes the group's objectives, activities, and outcomes during the event.
-The structure of glycans lacks clear, distinguishable definitions, making it problematic to determine which structures should be considered as glycan data.
-We considered questions **“what is a ..”: “ .. glycan?”, “.. natural glycan?”, “.. carbohydrate?”** and **“what is the scope of GlyTouCan?”**
+The field of glycoscience is rapidly advancing in terms of data integration, software tool improvement, and addressing key research challenges.
+The activities of the Glyco group at the 2024 BioHackathon represent a significant step towards these goals.
+The structure of glycans has long posed challenges due to the lack of clear, distinguishable definitions, making it problematic to determine which structures should be considered as glycan data.
+This research tackles fundamental questions such as "What is a glycan?", "What is a natural glycan?", "What is a carbohydrate?", and also explores the scope of GlyTouCan (the International Glycan Structure Repository).
+The hackathon focused on five main objectives: refining glycan definition and classification, clarifying the scope of the GlyTouCan repository, collaborating with PubChem, developing and improving software tools, and community outreach and education.
+Particular emphasis was placed on using the WURCS framework to filter and classify glycans, employing tools like MolWURCS to detect and evaluate glycan structures in PubChem, and updating and improving existing glycan-related tools.
+These efforts aim to enhance the quality and consistency of data in the field of glycoscience and promote the use and understanding of glycan data in the broader scientific community.
+This paper reports in detail on the activities, outcomes, and future prospects of the Glyco group at the 2024 BioHackathon.

 ## Objectives